-"If your skin is sensitive, serums with peptide technology have collagen stimulating effects that can tighten and smooth the skin," said board-certified cosmetic and general dermatologist Annie Chiu, who works at The Derm Institute in California.
+"If your skin is sensitive, serums with peptide technology have collagen stimulating effects that can tighten and smooth the skin," says Chiu.

 Who said makeup couldn't be good for your skin?
 This primer-serum hybrid preps skin for foundation and adds a healthy glow.
 You can also wear it alone for a nice complexion boost.

-"The primer/serum combo nourishes skin with the antioxidant vitamin E and promotes collagen production with peptides," Anolik said.
+"The primer/serum combo nourishes skin with the antioxidant vitamin E and promotes collagen production with peptides," Anolik says.

-"Topical vitamin A (retinol) is a must," Skelsey said.
+"Topical vitamin A (retinol) is a must," Skelsey says.
 "It stimulates collagen production, reduces irregular pigmentation and fine lines and increases cell turnover."

 Honest Beauty’s retinol serum also incorporates hyaluronic acid into the mix to plump up dry skin.
 The multitasking product also evens out skin tone and moisturizes with the help of squalane.

 RoC's retinol night cream helps reverse visible signs of aging like fine lines and wrinkles and helps increase collagen production, which in turn reveals more youthful skin.

 In fact, Shop TODAY vouches for this cream so much that we have an exclusive code you can use on RoC's website — use TODAY20 at checkout for 20% off sitewide, anytime.